Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Cohomological connectivity properties of the join

 \subsection{Proofs of cohomological connectivity of joins}

 In the following, we shall prove connectivity (i.e. cohomology vanishing) results for iterated relative joins.
-By cohomology, we shall mean any Weil cohomology theory on the category of schemes over $k$.
-Moreover, we shall consider these cohomology theories with their standard packages of additional structure.
-Following are the main examples to keep in mind.\\
+By cohomology, we shall mean etale cohomology theory on the category of schemes over $k$.
+Moreover precisely, given a prime $\ell$ not equal to the characteristic of the field $k$, we shall consider the etale cohomology groups $\rH^i_{et}(X,\bbZ/\ell^n\bbZ)$, $\rH^{i}_{et}(X, \bbZ_{\ell})$ or $\rH^{i}_{et}(X, \bbQ_{\ell})$.
+We shall usually drop the coefficients (and subscript) and denote these simply by $\rH^i(X)$. \\